Osteria della Brughiera

 Is lunch or dinner better at Osteria della Brughiera?

 Dinner is the stronger choice.
-The fireplace-lit dining room in the converted country house is at its most atmospheric in the evening, and the setting is built for a long, unhurried meal.
-Lunch is available Saturday and Sunday (12:30 PM to 2:00 PM) and is worth considering if you want a more relaxed format or are combining it with a day trip from Bergamo, but dinner from 7:30 PM is the experience the room is designed around.
+The fireplace-lit dining room in the converted country house is at its most atmospheric in the evening, the setting is built for a long, unhurried meal.
+Lunch is available Saturday and Sunday (12:30 PM to 2:00 PM) and works if you want a more relaxed format or are combining it with a day trip from Bergamo, but dinner from 7:30 PM is the experience the room is designed around.

 What should I order at Osteria della Brughiera?